Nikon D5 vs Panasonic FZ2500

 Studio photographers will appreciate that the Nikon D5 (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5 and FZ2500 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what is the bottom line?
 Is the Nikon D5 better than the Panasonic FZ2500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.